Magento uses cron jobs for numerous features to schedule activities. This topic provides information for configuring crons for

 Add custom cron jobs to your project

-On the Magento Commerce Cloud platform, you configure custom cron jobs by adding them to the
+On the Cloud for Adobe Commerce platform, you configure custom cron jobs by adding them to the

 .magento.app.yaml file in the